yunismohamed/StackOverflow-lite/readme.md

 # StackOverflow-lite Version 1 11/14/2018

-StackOverflow-lite is a platform where people can ask questions and provide answers.
+StackOverflow-lite is a platform where people can ask questions and provide answers..

 ## Getting Started